ono7/dotfiles/_info/python_dsa_boot.dev.md

 ## algorithms

-- a set of instructions that can be carried out to solve a problem.
+- a set of instructions that can be arried out to solve a problem.